hicommonwealth/commonwealth/wiki/Devnet.md

 ## Cosmos SDK

-Note: Currently, the sandbox communities csdk and csdk-beta are on a minimal heroku plan, so they restart intermittently.
+Note: Currently, the sandbox communities csdk, csdk-beta, and evmos-dev are on a minimal heroku plan, so they restart intermittently.
 This means they work fine for manual testing, but created proposals will only persist until the heroku app resets.

 ### Version 0.46.11 (`gov` module v1)